Jordanirabor/realtime-database/README.md

 2. Play around with the application.

 ## Built With
-Angular - MongoDB is a cross-platform document-oriented database program.
+MongoDB - MongoDB is a cross-platform document-oriented database program.
 Pusher - Pusher empowers developers with APIs to create collaboration & communication features in their web and mobile apps.